 Example: This vulnerability was reported to Contrast five times for one server.
 Instead of showing up as five vulnerabilities, Contrast updates this entry and increments the count.
 As Contrast continues to see the same findings, the count goes up.
 If you dive into the Notes tab within this vulnerability, you notice a list of the servers in which this vulnerability was found.

-Go the Vulnerabilities page to view details on each one and get rid of weaknesses so your application isn't compromised.
-Read the Manage Vulnerabilities article to understand them even better.
+Go the Vulnerabilities page to view details on each one and get rid of weaknesses in your application.
+You can also perform tasks like tagging and updating severity levels.
+Read how to Manage Vulnerabilities to understand them even better.

 Contrast discovers any code flaws, which are presented with a severity level to help you prioritize your tasks.
 For each reported vulnerability, you can mark a status and create tags as needed.
 The following chart shows available statuses and behaviors when a vulnerability is marked and found again.